 Research done by Maria Torroella Carney, Chief of Geriatric and Paliative Medicine at Northwell Health of Great Neck New York , shows 1 in 5 Americans currently over 65 either already are, or at risk of becoming, an elder orphan.
 Dr. Carney further predicts that 23% of Baby Boomers will be without family caretakers.

 Marriage and children don’t necessarily protect you from becoming an orphan.
 You may divorce, outlive your spouse, or your spouse may have greater needs than your own requiring them to move into long term care while you remain at home.
+If you are look for connecticut bail bond services, check here http://bailcobailbonds.com/.
 Adult children may be long distance caregivers or be occupied with their own children and grandchildren.
-Not many plan to retire in their 60’s to assume the role of caring for their parents who may be in their 80’s, 90’s or 100’s.
+Not many plan to retire in their 60’s to assume the role of caring for their parents who may be in their 80’s, 90’s or 100’s.#

 In her book “How We Live Now: Redfining Home and Family in the 21st Century”, Dr. Bella DePaulo, found that women who never married and never had children often had a larger social network.
 These networks had a protective effect.
 They were able to depend on their network of friends.